suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 The Fund performs a recalculation automatically whenever a token is bought or sold to reflect the price change.

-Note: When a token is completely sold, it's address will still be returned in the addresses array with the amount of 0.
+Note: When a token is completely sold, its address will still be returned in the addresses array with the amount of 0.

 ##### Returns